-Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation of new or expanded systems (causing environmental effects): i.
-Water or wastewater treatmen t facilities ii.
-Stormwater drainage facilities \boxtimes iii.
-Electric power facilities \boxtimes iv.
-Natural gas facilities \boxtimes v.
-Telecommunications facilities \boxtimes b) Exceed wastewater treatment requiapplicable Regional Water Quality ( c) Have sufficient water supplies avail project from existing entitlements a the reasonably foreseeable future d or multiple dry years), or are new o entitlements needed? and resources (for uring normal, dry, d) Result in determination by the wast provider which serves or may serve has adequate capacity to serve the period demand in addition to the provider commitments? e the project that it project's projected e) Be served by a landfill with sufficient capacity to accommodate the project disposal needs while not otherwise attainment of solid waste reduction ct's solid waste impairing the f) Generate solid waste in excess of sta standards or in excess of the capaci infrastructure? g) Comply with federal, state, and loca regulations related to solid waste? l statues and \boxtimes
+Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Require or result in the relocation or construction of new or expanded systems (causing significant environmental effects): i.
+Water or wastewater treatment facilities \square ii.
+Stormwater drainage facilities \square iii.
+Electric power facilities \square iv.
+Natural gas facilities \square v.
+Telecommunications facilities \boxtimes b) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? c) Have sufficient water supplies available to serve the project from existing entitlements and resources (for the reasonably foreseeable future during normal, dry, or multiple dry years), or are new or expanded entitlements needed? d) Result in determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? e) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs while not otherwise impairing the attainment of solid waste reduction goals? f) Generate solid waste in excess of state or local standards or in excess of the capacity of local infrastructure? g) Comply with federal, state, and local statues and regulations related to solid waste?

 A i.
-As the project proposes additional uses which are dependent on the provision of services support additional uses, the applicant must provide evidence of availability of water and wastewater disposal consistent with the requirements by Amador County Environmental Health, included as Mitigation Measure UTL-1.
-Due to the small scale of the project and lack of changes in use, this project would not require a Stormwater Pollution

-Prevention Permit (SWPPP) from State Water Resources Control Board.
-There is a less than significant impact with mitigation incorporated.
+The project does not propose any use which requires expansion of water or wastewater services.
+Mitigation Measure HAZ-2 requires disclosure of water availability in the case of an emergency.
+This project would not require a Stormwater Pollution Prevention Permit (SWPPP) from State Water Resources Control Board.
+There is a less than significant impact.

 - A ii.
 Stormwater drainage on site will need to be redirected and will necessitate the project proponent obtain a grading permit (Chapter 15.40) through the Building Department in order to regulate stormwater drainage and runoff.
-As there is no proposed physical changes of the property proposed with this project there is no impact. - Aiii-v.
+As there is no proposed significant physical changes of the property proposed with this project there is a less than significant impact. - Aiii-v.
 No new or expanded stormwater or drainage facility, electric power facility, natural gas facility, or telecommunications facility would be necessary over the course of this project and therefore would not cause any environmental effects as a result.
-There is no impact. - B. The proposed project would not exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board or result in the expansion of water or wastewater treatment facilities.
+The project would draw power from the existing line and would not have major impacts on general demand for electricity or electrical service.
+There is a less than significant impact. - B. The proposed project would not exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board or result in the expansion of water or wastewater treatment facilities.
 Therefore, a less than significant impact related to these utilities and service systems would occur. - C. The project is not located within the service area of an existing public water system.
-Mitigation Measure UTL-1 and UTL-2 require the applicant to verify sufficient water services.
-The impacts are less than significant with mitigation incorporated. - D. The project will not increase demands of any wastewater treatment provider beyond what existing systems are prepared to serve.
-Mitigation Measure UTL-1 addresses provision of sufficient irrigation improvements required for project approval.
-There is a less than significant impact with mitigation incorporated. - E-G The project will not produce an increase in solid waste disposal needs beyond what would be addressed by County and State requirements therefore.
+The impacts are less than significant. - D. The project will not increase demands of any wastewater treatment provider beyond what existing systems are prepared to serve.
+There is a less than significant impact. - E-G The project will not produce an increase in solid waste disposal needs beyond what would be addressed by County and State requirements therefore.
 There is a less than significant impact.